jdquerales/MilestoneProject_3/README.md

 software-development productivity as it is modular by providing separation of duties in object-based program development.
 It is also extensible, as objects can be extended to include new attributes and behaviors.
-Objects can also be reused within an across applications.
+Objects can also be reused within and across applications.
 Because of these three factors – modularity, extensibility, and reusability – OOP provides improved software-development productivity over traditional procedure-based programming techniques.
 OOP also improves software maintainability.

 The **app.py** file contains the following classes and methods:

 Class | Methods
 ------------ | -------------------------